 - mmWave for specific short-range needs of highly efficient and very high data rate networks: stadiums, mesh networks, and short-range backhaul

 The technology has to continuously evolve to meet challenges of diverse but unified network needs such as highly adaptive and cognizant interference handling, more intelligent coordination, and shared spectrum built-in inherently in the network.

 5G and IoT

-In a nut shell, 5G, which is still in the nascent stages of development, is likely to have a huge impact on the way people and devices communicate today.
+In a nutshell, 5G, which is still in the nascent stages of development, is likely to have a huge impact on the way people and devices communicate today.
 By 2020, 5G is predicted to transform the Machine to Machine (M2M) communication for billions of connected devices.
-The data communication capacity, low latency and high speed of computation and transmission will be the key drivers of 5G technology.
-5G will power and drive the Internet of Things (IoT), thus posing challenges of spectrum, spectral efficiency, standardization and CAPEX investments.
+The data communication capacity, low latency, and high speed of computation and transmission will be the key drivers of 5G technology.
+5G will power and drive the Internet of Things (IoT), thus posing challenges of the spectrum, spectral efficiency, standardization, and CAPEX investments.
 Industry bodies and operators around the world have to work hand-in-hand to maximize the benefits of 5G while reducing the cost of deployment and operation of the next-generation networks.